ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 ![query](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.query.png)

 GraphQL links the client to the server via the name of the method you aim to call (here, `books` highlighted in yellow).
-Once the request has been received, the server will check if it exists in the schema under the `Query` type and if it has the correct parameters and return type (here, no parameter but a list of `Book` in output).
+Once the request has been received, the server will check if it exists in the schema under the `Query` type and if it has the correct parameters and return type (here, no parameter, but a list of `Books` in output).

 Then, the server searches in the _resolver_ the associate function under the `Query` field (only if the request is valid).
 Finally, the resolver returns the data and reorders it to match exactly the fields of the query, in the requested order (in our example, the resolver directly returns `bookData`, the book’s list in JSON format).

 # Interface

 Interfaces are abstract types **that allow fields to be shared between different objects**.
-Each object implementing an interface must at least have similar fields, and others if necessary.
+Each object implementing an interface must have at least similar fields, and others if necessary.

 Let’s take the previous schema with the `Book` type.
-We could imagine adding a `Movie` type and a `Media` interface, so `Book` and `Movie` share common fields (`id` and `title`) through the implementation of the `Media` interface.
+We can add a `Movie` type and a `Media` interface, so `Book` and `Movie` share common fields (`id` and `title`) through the implementation of the `Media` interface.

 ```graphql
 interface Media {